C0dernikk/riderabbit/CONTRIBUTING.md

-# Contributing to RideRabbit
+# Developer Reference Guide

 Welcome to the RideRabbit developer guide!
-This document is designed for engineers who are actively contributing, fixing bugs, or adding new features to the platform.
-It covers the technical conventions, state management logic, and step-by-step guides on how to extend the codebase.
+This document is designed as a personal reference for navigating, fixing, or adding new features to the platform.
+It covers the technical conventions, state management logic, and step-by-step workflows for extending the codebase.

 ---